So help me God: Military

 The Enlistment oath and officer's Oath of Office both contain this phrase.
-Normally, it is not required to be said if the speaker has a personal or moral objection, as is true of all oaths administered by the United States government.
-However, a change in October 2013 to Air Force Instruction 36-2606 made it mandatory to include the phrase during Air Force enlistments/reenlistments.
+A change in October 2013 to Air Force Instruction 36-2606 made it mandatory to include the phrase during Air Force enlistments/reenlistments.
 This change has made the instruction "consistent with the language mandated in 10 USC 502".
 The Air Force announced on September 17, 2014, that it revoked this previous policy change, allowing anyone to omit "so help me God" from the oath.

 State laws

 Some of the states have specified that the words "so help me God" were used in oath of office, and also required of jurors, witnesses in court, notaries public, and state employees.
-Where this is still the case, there is the possibility of a court challenge over eligibility, as the U.S. Supreme Court ruled in Torcaso v.
-Watkins, 367 U.S. 488 (1961), that such state-law requirements violate citizens' rights under the federal Constitution.

-Alabama, Connecticut, Delaware, Kentucky, Louisiana, Maine, Massachusetts, Mississippi, New Mexico, North Carolina, Texas, and Virginia retain the required "so help me God" as part of the oath to public office.
+Alabama, Connecticut, Delaware, Kentucky, Louisiana, Maine, Mississippi, New Mexico, North Carolina, Texas, and Virginia retain the required "so help me God" as part of the oath to public office.
 Historically, Maryland and South Carolina did include it but both have been successfully challenged in court.
 Other states, such as New Hampshire, North Dakota and Rhode Island allow exceptions or alternative phrases.
 In Wisconsin, the specific language of the oath has been repealed.